cSubhradipta/Documentation/BinaryAdd.md

 a = 10011
 b = 1011

-Next, we will append zero(es) to the end of the smaller string, so that length of both strings becames equal
+Next, we will append zero(es) to the end of the smaller string, so that length of both strings becomes equal

 a = 10011
 b = 10110